Moitreyeedg/Twitter_Sentiment-Analysis/README.md

 sentiment or not applicable).
 The sentiment Positive/Negative/Neutral/NA will be provided against the tweet.
 2. Categorized words from the tweets.
 3. Details of algorithm used.
+4. Word Cloud.
-4. Geolocation and interactive maps to identify regional inclination of positive or negative sentiments.
+5. Geolocation and interactive maps to identify regional inclination of positive or negative sentiments.